 7. Make it multifunctional

-Another method for utilizing storage to make the most of a small space is to introduce a desk area within open shelving.
+Another method for utilizing storage to make the most of a small space is to introduce a desk area within open shelving, or get one of the best storage ottomans to be both a coffee table and clutter hider.
 Many wall hung storage systems are modular, meaning you can customize the layout and functionality to suit your exact needs, whether it's for an expanse of wall or a living room corner.

 8. Build it into furniture